oracle-livelabs/oci/oci-landing-zones/workflow/workflow.md

 ![WorkLoad Deployment](.//images/WorkLoad_Template_1.png)

-* Use the Sample Variable Value and captured OCID to fill the Tagging , Compartment, Workload compartment name and VCN information.
+* Use the Sample Variable Value and captured OCID to fill the Tagging , Compartment, Workload compartment and VCN information.

 ![WorkLoad Deployment](.//images/WBLZ_Stack_info.png)

+* Wait for atleast ten minutes and check the stack status.

 ## Task 4: Clean Up